 Your feet are also places where you start to lose some padding (if only we could remove some ‘padding’ from elsewhere and put it in our heels!) so your heel bone isn’t as well protected as it was when you were younger.

 While plantar fasciitis shoes won’t cure the condition, they can help to avoid further damage, so it’s definitely worth investing in a pair to safeguard your long-term foot health.

-How to choose the best shoes for plantar fasciitis
+How to choose the best shoes for heel pain

 Podiatrists have even coined the term shoe-icide when they talk about wearing ultra high heels.